 Moreover, there’s no guarantee that you can find the place absolutely empty.

 On the other hand, you can select dusk.
 It’s a wonderful time because the heat of the day goes away during the summer and it becomes peaceful.
 There’ll be more people at this time.
-If you’re a people person, and aren’t bothered by a lack of seclusion for your wedding at Yosemite National Park then a dusk wedding might be perfect for you.
+If you’re a people person, and aren’t bothered by a lack of seclusion for your wedding at Yosemite National Park then a dusk wedding or vow renewal might be perfect for you.

 The Yosemite Wedding Permits You’re Going to Need